-What to know when buying a home?
+What to know when buying a home

 Most recently, the scams have focused on hacking into e-mail accounts of the parties involved in the transaction.
-Con artists can gain unauthorized access to third-party e-mail accounts when just one party involved in the transaction fails to utilize e-mail encryption software.
-They break into either the Realtors email or the clients email and secretly follow what is going on.
+Con-artists can gain unauthorized access to third-party e-mail accounts when just one party involved in the transaction fails to utilize e-mail encryption software.
+The frauds break into either the Realtor’s or the client’s email and secretly follow what is going on.

-Assume that the buyer, buyer’s realtor, seller’s realtor, buyer’s attorney, and the seller’s attorney are all involved in an e-mail chain concerning the particulars of the closing.
-These emails would likely include sensitive information, such as wiring information, closing figures depicted on the settlement statement, and names/contact information for all parties involved.
-Now assume that just one of the parties involved in this e-mail chain failed to use encryption software to protect the e-mail from interception.
-With the assistance of readily available computer software, a con artist can easily intercept the entire chain of emails from any individual who replies to or forwards an email without using encryption software.
-Now the criminals have everything they need to engage in wire fraud.
+Assume that the buyer, buyer’s Realtor, seller’s Realtor, buyer’s attorney, and the seller’s attorney are all involved in an e-mail chain concerning the particulars of the closing.
+These emails would likely include sensitive information, such as wiring information, closing figures depicted on the settlement statement, and names/contact information.
+Now assume that just one of the parties involved in this e-mail chain failed to use encryption software.
+With the assistance of readily available computer software, a con-artist can easily intercept the entire chain of emails from any individual who replies to or forwards an email without using encryption software.
+Now, the criminals have everything they need to engage in wire fraud.

 Many individuals and law firms have fallen victim to these scams, which have resulted in the victims going bankrupt and law firms and real estate companies going out of business.
-If you are an attorney, realtor or other professional involved in the real estate closing, and one of these scams succeeds due to your failure to utilize encrypted email, you can expect for the victim to look to you for reimbursement.
+If you are an attorney, Realtor or other professional involved in the real estate closing, and one of these scams succeeds due to your failure to utilize encrypted email, you can expect for the victim to look to you for reimbursement.

-They are getting very good at scamming to gather your information with texts, phone calls and emails.
+These scammers are getting very good at scamming to gather your information with texts, phone calls and emails.
 Remember, rarely will a company call and ask for your social or credit card over the phone.
 You are better off hanging up and calling back the main number that is correct.
 Be wary of Google.
 They might take a phone number for GODADDY and change one digit in their phone number.
 So, the person who quickly glances to ensure it is correct will be mistaken.